Planning Breaches – regularise before enforcement action to secure value?

-All too often it is easy over time to make alterations to a property, or via natural evolution, the change of use of land or buildings takes place to suit your business or personal requirements.
-In many circumstances, material amendments or changes of uses will require formal planning consent from your Local Planning Authority (LPA).
-In some cases, this can be obtained retrospectively.
+All too often it is easy for the natural evolution of circumstances to make alterations to a property, or for a change of use of land or buildings to take place to suit your business or personal requirements.

 There are instances where it is more appropriate to regularise the changes via what is known as a ‘Certificate of Lawful Existing Use or Development’ (CLEUD), than to apply for a retrospective planning application.